carpentry-org/rational/README.md

 Rational numbers (a.k.a fractions) for Carp.

 Fractions are expressed as pairs of integers.
-Mathemtical operations and conversion primitives to and from integers and floating point numbers are provided.
+Mathematical operations and conversion primitives to and from integers and floating point numbers are provided.